top of page

 safety and creative beauty

 You will see several new crosswalks in the neighborhood, helping to provide a safer walking experience.
-Some are regular ole lines, but there are two that will be murals in the intersections.
-We had a contest with San Jacinto Elementary and Margaret Wills Elementary for best designs.
-We will have all the details available very soon.
+Two are colorful just like you see pictured here. we will be receiving 2 more in the Spring - Summer of 2024 We had a contest with San Jacinto Elementary and Margaret Wills Elementary for best designs.

 Bond & Neighborhood Projects: What We Do